inf3rno/mixin.js/README.md

 ```

 Be aware that this is prototypal inheritance with Object.create(), so the inherited properties won't be enumerable.

+The clone() method calls the build() method on the new instance if it is given.

 #### Using clone in the constructor